jessicascarborough/432-2021/classes/class10/README.md

     - [Predict astronauts' mission duration with tidymodels and bootstrap aggregation](https://www.youtube.com/watch?v=rzfTA3xi-W0) from 2020-07-15
     - [Data preprocessing and resampling using tidymodels](https://www.youtube.com/watch?v=s3TkvZM60iU) from 2020-03-10
     - [Get started with tidymodels using vaccination rate data](https://www.youtube.com/watch?v=E2Ld3QdXYZo) from 2020-02-25
+4. You may be interested in Bruna Wundervald's [An introduction to the tidymodels package](http://brunaw.com/tidymodels-webinar/slides/slides.html#1) slides, too.

 ## Announcements